The dividend taste in January 2023 is not enough, Enel down in Piazza Affari after the accounts and the cut in the 2022 profit guidance-breakinglatest.news-Breaking Latest News

 In January, deposit of € 0.20 for the coupon

-The board led by Francesco Starace resolved a interim dividend 2022 equal to € 0.20 per share, payable from January 25, 2023, up 5.3% compared to the down payment distributed in January of this year.
+Coming up with a full advance dividend of Enel at the beginning of 2023.
+The board of directors led by Francesco Starace resolved a interim dividend 2022 equal to € 0.20 per share, payable from January 25, 2023, up 5.3% compared to the down payment distributed in January of this year.
 The interim payment amounts to half of the total dividend of € 0.40 expected for the year 2022.

 Earnings estimate for 2022 revised downwards